• Skip to main content

 Instructions

-• Place the potatoes in a pot of cold, salted water and bring to the boil.
+• Place 12 Jersey Royal new potatoes in a pot of cold, salted water and bring to a boil.
 Simmer for 10-15 minutes until the potatoes are tender, then drain and set aside for at least half an hour to cool.

-• Fry the bacon in a non-stick pan until crispy.
-Set aside to drain on kitchen towel and slice into 1/4 inch strips when cool.
+• Fry 4 smoked back bacon rashers, chopped, in a non-stick pan until crispy.
+Set aside to drain on a kitchen towel and slice into 1/4-inch strips when cool.

-• Place the asparagus tips in the frying pan with the bacon grease and sprinkle liberally with sea salt.
+• Place 24 asparagus in the frying pan with the bacon grease and sprinkle liberally with sea salt.
 Fry for a few minutes until they begin to soften but still retain their crunch.
-Set aside on kitchen towel to drain.
+Set aside on a piece of kitchen towel to drain.

 • Halve the cooled potatoes lengthwise and place, cut side down, into the hot frying pan you've just cooked the bacon and asparagus in.
 Fry for a few moments just to brown the cut edge of the potato.
 Transfer to a plate.

-• To assemble the canapes squirt a little dollop of Heinz [Seriously] Good mayonnaise onto the browned cut edge of the potato.
+• To assemble the canapes, squirt a little dollop of the 6 tbsp mayonnaise onto the browned cut edge of the potato.
 Top with two strips of bacon and one asparagus tip.
-Sprinkle with spring onions and serve.
+Sprinkle with 2 spring onions and serve.

 • You can serve these warm just after the potatoes have been fried, or cold.